 PhD Graduate from University of Newcastle, Australia

-- Language requirements: A minimum of six credit hours of an ancient language such as Hebrew, Greek, or Latin, OR a modern language such as German, French, or Spanish is a prerequisite for admission into the program.
-Several specializations require more: for example, students planning to pursue the OT specialization will need to have 9 semester hours of Hebrew; those interested in the NT specialization will need 9 semester hours of Greek, and those interested in the Septuagint specialization will need 12 credit hours (6 hours of Greek and 6 hours of Hebrew).
-A reading knowledge of a language other than English may be required depending on the thesis subject.
+- Language requirements: A minimum of six credit hours of an ancient language such as Hebrew, Greek, or Latin, OR a modern language such as German, French, or Spanish is the basic prerequisite for admission.
+The New Testament specialization requires nine semester hours of Greek.
+The Old Testament specialization requires nine semester hours of Hebrew.
+The Septuagint Studies specialization requires 12 credit hours (six hours of Greek and six hours of Hebrew).
+A reading knowledge of a modern language other than English may be required based on the thesis topic.

-- Students who meet the general admission requirements to the MTH but lack specific prerequisites may be granted provisional admission into the program, on the condition that outstanding prerequisites first be completed and that a minimum 3.0 cumulative GPA be maintained.
-In such cases the program committee will closely monitor student progress.
+- Students who meet the general admission requirements to the MTh but lack specific prerequisites may be granted provisional admission into the program, on the condition that outstanding prerequisites first be completed and that a minimum 3.0 cumulative GPA be maintained.
 Any deficiencies must be addressed before the thesis process can be initiated.

 - To receive Master of Theology degree students will complete 30 semester hours of graduate courses as prescribed for the program, including the thesis, with a cumulative GPA of 3.0.
 A minimum of 24 hours must be completed at ACTS.